 In medicine, the phrase “the placebo effect” is often prefaced by the word “just”—as though the word “placebo” were a synonym for a psychological trick or a fraud, nothing more than an annoying complication for companies running drug trials.
 But as longtime Wired contributor Steve Silberman discovered while writing about the increasing placebo effect in drug trials—a story that was later selected for The Best American Science Writing 2010 and The Best Technology Writing 2010 and won the 2010 AAAS Kavli Science Journalism Award in the Magazine category—the placebo effect “is actually a completely awesome phenomenon, not just a statistical annoyance.”
 [The Placebo Problem appeared in Wired on August 24, 2009.]

-Here, Silberman tells TON co-editor Siri Carpenter the story behind the story:
+Here, Silberman tells TON co-founder Siri Carpenter the story behind the story:

 How did you get interested in doing a story on the placebo effect?

 In November 2008, I got an email from now-former Wired editor Ted Greenwald, saying, “Story idea for you?” with his phone number.
 I called Ted and he told me that he didn’t know exactly what direction this story would go in, but that pharmaceutical companies were having increasing trouble controlling placebo effects.
 The story seemed absolutely perfect for me, in part because it had widely divergent angles: it had a hard business angle, a hard neuroscience angle, and also a dimension of human mystery—how does the knowledge that you’re taking medicine jump-start this network in our bodies that helps us feel better?
 So I immediately agreed to the assignment.
 Ted suggested a word count of 3,500.
 I’m a very verbose writer, so I asked for 4,000, and he gave that to me.

 This problem that Big Pharma is encountering with placebo responses has been brewing for a while.
 What made you feel the subject was ripe for a story now?